MaryNykoniuk/emotion_recognition/README.md

    For each face, geometric features such as distances and angles between certain key landmarks (e.g., eyes, mouth, nose) are calculated.
 These features are critical for emotion classification.

 4. **Emotion Classification**:
-   Based on the calculated features, a model classifies the emotion into categories like angry, disgusted, happy, neutral, sad, surprised.
+   Based on the calculated features, a model classifies the emotion into categories like afraid, angry, disgusted, happy, neutral, sad, surprised.